Cirrhosis

 Your doctor may recommend the following blood tests

-• increased levels of bilirubin
+• higher levels of bilirubin.

-• complete blood count, which can show signs of infection and anemia that may be caused by internal bleeding
+• complete blood count, which can show signs of infection and anemia that may be caused by internal bleeding.

-• tests for viral infections to see if you have hepatitis B or hepatitis C
+• tests for viral infections to see if you have hepatitis B or hepatitis C.

 Imaging tests